- Publications and resources

 - higher than 120 m (400 ft) above ground level — that's about the height of a 35-storey building or length of a football field

-- closer than 30 m to people — other than those helping to fly or navigate your drone
+- closer than 30 m to people — other than those helping to control or navigate your drone

 - over or above people at any time or height

-- in a way that creates a hazard to another person, aircraft or property
+- in a way that creates a hazard to another person, property or aircraft

 - in prohibited or restricted airspace (use a CASA-verified drone safety app to help you)

 - closer than 5.5 km to a controlled airport, which usually has a control tower, if your drone weighs more than 250 g.
 You can operate indoors provided the drone can’t get out of the building.
 If you’re a ReOC holder, please see more information on flight authorisations.